blechschmidt/massdns/README.md

 Please note that the module interfaces are not stable yet and are subject to change during further development of MassDNS.

 ## Practical considerations
+### Performance tuning
+MassDNS is a simple single-threaded application designed for scenarios in which the network is the bottleneck.
+It is designed to be run on servers with high upload and download bandwidths.
+Internally, MassDNS makes use of a hash map which controls the concurrency of lookups.
+Setting the size parameter `-s` hence allows you to control the lookup rate.
+If you are experiencing performance issues, try adjusting the `-s` parameter in order to obtain a better success rate.

 ### Rate limiting evasion
 In case rate limiting by IPv6 resolvers is a problem, have a look at the [freebind](https://github.com/blechschmidt/freebind) project including `packetrand`, which will cause each packet to be sent from a different IPv6 address from a routed prefix.

 ### Result authenticity
 If the authenticity of results is highly essential, you should not rely on the included resolver list.
 Instead, set up a local [unbound](https://www.unbound.net/) resolver and supply MassDNS with its IP address.
+In case you are using MassDNS as a reconnaissance tool, you may wish to run it with the default resolver list first and re-run it on the found names with a list of trusted resolvers in order to eliminate false positives.

 ## Todo
 - Prevent flooding resolvers which are employing rate limits or refusing resolves after some time